revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

  ---

-33.How do you find the type and identification number of an object in Python?
+32. How do you find the type and identification number of an object in Python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)